 Experiments have showed that 64 GByte of REDO log will support almost any setup for RonDB.
 Thus only very extreme setups will require any configuration that affects the size of the REDO log.
 The size of the REDO log defaults to using 4 log parts, using 16 log files per log part and each log file is 1 GByte in size.
 Thus no configuration is required for setting REDO log sizes either.

 Given that we use Automatic Thread Configuration we make use of query threads, this means that we can also standardize on the number of partitions in a table.
 This defaults to 2 partitions per data node in the RonDB cluster.
-This should be sufficient for almost every application.
+This should be sufficient for most every application.
 However if an application is very update intensive and very much focused on key lookups, then we could use more partitions per table.

 Thus using the configuration PartitionsPerNode can be used in rare cases.
 In a 2-node setup with 4 partitions per table, one table should be able to handle about 400.000 updates per second.
 If this isn't enough it can be useful to increase the PartitionsPerNode configuration parameter.